Maintaining Your Texas Notary Commission

 What action should a Texas notary take when his or her address is changed?A Texas notary should notify the Secretary of State of a change of address no later than the tenth day after the date on which the change is made.
 You can update your address online or by mail.Back to top

-How do I renew my Texas notary commission?Click here to download and complete the Texas notary commission renewal forms, or click here to apply online.
+How do I renew my Texas notary commission?Click here to download and complete the Texas notary commission renewal forms, or click here to renew online.
 It is strongly recommended that you apply for renewal far ahead of your notary expiration date (but no more than three months ahead!) to ensure that no lapse occurs.Back to top

 How do I resign my Texas notary commission?Send a letter stating your intentions to resign to the Secretary of State, Notary Public Unit, P.O.
 Box 13375, Austin, Texas 78701.Back to top